Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

 The most common use of this construct is to create controls.
 Taipy expects the control type name to appear between the two first vertical bar characters (as in `<|control|...}>`).

-!!! important "Shortcut for the default property"
+!!! note "Shortcut for the default property"
     If the first fragment text is not the name of a control type, Taipy will consider this fragment to be the default value for the default property of the control, whose type name must then appear as the second element.